 Riding the Alaska Railroad is a great way to see our state–from Fairbanks to Seward and back!
 But even if you only have a day, there are some great trips to take.
-This summer, hop aboard the Alaska Railroad for the all-new tour down Turnagain Arm to the Alaska Wildlife Conservation Center!
+This summer, choose from three routes and bring the kids for free (one child, age 2-11, rides free per paying adult).

 b.
 The Hurricane Turn.
 This is the last flag-stop train in America!
 During the summer, the train departs Talkeetna several times each week.
 Ride the rails for a day and take in the scenery.
 Check out the folks who count on this train for supplies and a connection to the “rest of the world”.
-There’s no dining service, so be sure and stop in to the Talkeetna Roadhouse for a box lunch to take along on the 115-mile roundtrip journey!
+There’s no dining service, so be sure and grab a snack to take along on the 115-mile roundtrip journey!

 c.
 Spencer Glacier Whistle Stop.
-This is a great daytrip, available between June 1 and Sept.
-14, 2014.
+This is a great daytrip!
 Board the train in Portage (54 miles south of Anchorage along scenic Turnagain Arm).
 Your train trip includes a journey up the Placer River valley to a well-maintained stop near the glacier.
 Here, there’s a 2.6-mile trail up to the glacier and back.
 It’s a fun hike!
 Optional tours also are available, including a float trip down the river.
 Check with Alaska Railroad’s reservations department for details: (800)544-0552.